Resident Evil: Infinite Darkness

-Resident Evil: Infinite Darkness (Note: Known in Japan as Biohazard: Infinite Darkness (バイオハザード: インフィニット ダークネス, Baiohazādo: Infinitto Dākunesu)) (stylized as RESIDENT EVIL: Infinite Darkness) is a Japanese horror-action CGI original net animation biopunk miniseries based on the video game series Resident Evil by Capcom.
-The series stars Resident Evil 2 protagonists Leon S. Kennedy and Claire Redfield. serving as a sequel to Resident Evil: Degeneration.
+Resident Evil: Infinite Darkness (Note: Known in Japan as Biohazard: Infinite Darkness (バイオハザード: インフィニット ダークネス, Baiohazādo: Infinitto Dākunesu)) (stylized as RESIDENT EVIL: Infinite Darkness) is a Japanese horror-action biopunk CGI original net animation miniseries set in the same universe as the Resident Evil video game series by Capcom.
+The series stars Resident Evil 2 protagonists Leon S. Kennedy and Claire Redfield, following the events of the 2008 film Resident Evil: Degeneration.

 Produced by TMS Entertainment and animated by Quebico, Infinite Darkness was released on July 8, 2021, on Netflix.

 Premise

 Set between the events of Resident Evil 4 and Resident Evil 5, the series takes place in 2006 after a hacking incident is uncovered at the White House.
 Leon S. Kennedy is ordered to investigate the incident, but he encounters zombies when the White House is targeted in a mysterious attack.
-He later meets Claire Redfield, who has been investigating a strange drawing made by a child refugee while working on a TerraSave-led mission to oversee construction of a welfare facility in a fictional South Asian republic of Penamstan.
+He later meets Claire Redfield again, who has been investigating a strange drawing made by a child refugee while working on a TerraSave-led mission to oversee construction of a welfare facility in a fictional South Asian republic of Penamstan.